Brooklyn Academy of Music

-The Brooklyn Academy of Music (BAM) is a performing arts venue in Brooklyn, New York City, known as a center for progressive and avant-garde performance.
-It presented its first performance in 1861 and began operations in its present location in 1908.
+The Brooklyn Academy of Music (BAM) is a multi-arts center in Brooklyn, New York City.
+It hosts progressive and avant-garde performances, with theater, dance, music, opera, film programming across multiple nearby venues.

+BAM was chartered in 1859, presented its first show in 1861, and began operations in its present location in Fort Greene, Brooklyn, in 1908.
 The Academy is incorporated as a New York State not-for-profit corporation.
 It has 501(c)(3) status.

-Gina Duncan has served as president since April 2022.
-David Binder became artistic director in 2019.

 History

-19th and early 20th centuries
+Original facility

 On October 21, 1858, a meeting was held at the Polytechnic Institute to measure support for establishing "a hall adapted to Musical, Literary, Scientific and other occasional purposes, of sufficient size to meet the requirements of our large population and worth in style and appearance of our city."
-The group applied to the New York Legislature for a charter in the name of Brooklyn Academy of Music.
+The group applied to the New York State Legislature for a charter in the name of Brooklyn Academy of Music.
 The New York Legislature passed the bill to incorporate the Brooklyn Academy of Music on February 16, 1859.
 The group raised $60,000 by November 22 and another $90,000 by March 16, 1859.
 The Brooklyn Academy of Music opened on January 15, 1861.

 At the inaugural address on the opening, the management announced that no dramatic performance should ever be held within its walls.
 The first concert opened with the overture to Der Freischütz, followed by arias and excerpts from various operas, including the William Tell Overture which opened part 2 of the concert.

 Founded in 1861, the first BAM facility at 176–194 Montague Street in Brooklyn Heights was conceived as the home of the Philharmonic Society of Brooklyn.
 The building, designed by architect Leopold Eidlitz, housed a large theater seating 2,109, a smaller concert hall, dressing and chorus rooms, and a vast "baronial" kitchen.
 BAM presented amateur and professional music and theater productions, including performers such as Ellen Terry, Edwin Booth, and Fritz Kreisler.
+On her lecture tour of the United States in 1889-1890, Egyptologist and founder of the Egypt Exploration Society Amelia Edwards gave her first and last lectures here, in November and March, respectively.

+Current facilities

-After the building burned to the ground on November 30, 1903, plans were made to relocate to a new facility in the then fashionable neighborhood of Fort Greene.
-The cornerstone was laid at 30 Lafayette Avenue in 1906 and a series of opening events were held in the fall of 1908 culminating in a grand gala evening featuring Geraldine Farrar and Enrico Caruso in a Metropolitan Opera production of Charles Gounod's Faust.
-The Met presented seasons in Brooklyn, featuring star singers such as Caruso, until 1921.
+After the building burned to the ground on November 30, 1903, BAM made plans to relocate to a new facility in Fort Greene, Brooklyn.
+Herts & Tallant designed the new building.
+The cornerstone was laid at 30 Lafayette Avenue on May 25, 1907.

-It was also used for religious services during the early 1900s.
-Charles Taze Russell, founder of the bible students movement (now Jehovah's Witnesses and International Bible Students Association), gave sermons there the first Sunday of the month from 1908 until 1912.
+A series of opening events were held in November 1908; the first opera to be staged there was the Metropolitan Opera production of Faust.
+It was also used for religious services during the early 1900s, when Charles Taze Russell, founder of the bible students movement (now Jehovah's Witnesses and International Bible Students Association), gave sermons there.

-BAM is adjacent to downtown Brooklyn, near the Long Island Rail Road's Atlantic Terminal, the Barclays Center arena, and the Williamsburgh Savings Bank Tower, once the tallest building in Brooklyn.
-BAM is part of the Brooklyn Cultural District.